 Click Refresh

-You can now navigate through the AD to see the permissions set on the objects
+You can now navigate through the AD to the object that you want to check the effective permissions

 Select Trustee